SPT Young Offshore Pipeline Engineers Seminar

 Eligibility criteria

-If you are currently working, looking to work or studying within the pipeline industry and under the age of 35 years old then you are eligible.
+If you are currently working, looking to work or studying within the pipeline industry, under the age of 35 years old or have less than 10 years’ experience in the sector, then you are eligible.

 To book your place, please complete the registration form at the bottom of this page